stasee/alphavantage_pp/README.md

 Converts alphavantage Crypto Charts to html tables for Portfolio Performance

-Put your Alpha Vantage API Key in the 'apiKey' Environment or put it in the main.js
+Put your Alpha Vantage API Key in the 'apiKey' Environment or put it in the main.js You may also create a file 'local_config.js' with the following content: process.env.apiKey = 'myAPIKey';

 Do not forget to npm install
 Launch it with node main.js